 Sidney Crosby is the only active player on the list.
 You do not need to wait for the end of his career to place him in the 10 NHL best hockey players of all time.
 He has already reached that status.
 He will only climb up with time.

 Crosby is a natural on the ice.
-He has great skating ability.
-His agility and stickhandling make him a threat to opponents.
-Besides, he has great leadership ability.
-He was named the captain of the Penguins in 2007.
-He earned the trust and respect of his fellow team members with his honesty and dedication to the game.
+He has great skating ability, agility, and stickhandling, which make him a threat to opponents.
+He also has great leadership ability.

 Career Stat of Sidney Crosby